Apply for a Change Approval or Submit Notification of Instream Work

 Change approvals are granted with terms and conditions attached.
 The terms and conditions may relate to the time of year in which you may do the work, and/or to other measures that protect the aquatic ecosystem, the hydraulic integrity of the stream channel and the rights of water users and landowners downstream.

-After you submit your application and all required fees and signatures at FrontCounter BC, your application will be reviewed by the Water Manager at the Ministry of Forests, Lands and Natural Resource Operations (FLNR).
+After you submit your application and all required fees and signatures at FrontCounter BC, your application will be reviewed by the Water Manager at the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 Applications for change approvals are typically referred to other provincial and federal regulatory agencies for comment during the adjudication process.
 Consultation with First Nations, other water users, community groups or other parties may be required if existing rights could be affected by your application.

 The Water Manager will notify you when a decision has been made.